 PDP-11/44

-The PDP-11/44 is a high-performance microprogrammed minicomputer introduced by Digital Equipment Corporation (DEC) in 1978.
+The 44 is a high-performance microprogrammed minicomputer introduced by Digital Equipment Corporation (DEC) in 1978.
 It operates on a 16-bit architecture, featuring an enhanced instruction set and improved memory management compared to its predecessors.

 Key Features